tremor-rs/tremor-www/versioned_docs/version-0.12.0-rc0/language/Full.md

-The `WhereClause` defines a predicate expression used to filter ( forward or discard ) events in an operation.

-The `where` clause is executed before a operation processes an event.

 ## Rule HavingClause

 The `HavingClause` defines a predicate expression used to filter ( forward or discard ) events in an operation.